Not Just a Dot: the complex UV morphology and underlying properties of Little Red Dots: LRD Stellar Properties

 \subsection{Results}

-For runs allowing AGNs, we find that our LRDs have an average $A_{V} = 2.74^{+0.55}_{-0.71}$ mag, consistent with the original results from \citet{labbe_population_2023}, where their sample of red, compact sources exhibited $A_{V} > 1.5$ mag.
+For runs allowing AGNs, we find that our LRDs have an average $A_{V} = 2.74^{+0.55}_{-0.71}$ mag (16th and 84th percentile), consistent with the original results from \citet{labbe_population_2023}, where their sample of red, compact sources exhibited $A_{V} > 1.5$ mag.
 This also aligns with the recent findings from \citet{akins_cosmos-web_2024}, who identified a large population of red, compact objects in COSMOS.
-Our sources show, on average, log$_{10}(M_{\star}/M_{\odot})$ $=9.67_{-0.27}^{+0.17}$, in agreement with the recent literature about LRDs (e.g., \citealt{akins_cosmos-web_2024}; see the left panel in Figure \ref{fig:lrds_prop}).
-On the other hand, the {\sc bagpipes} run using only stellar models indicates that our LRDs have, on average, $A_{V} = 1.16^{+0.11}_{-0.21}$ mag and an average log$_{10}(M_{\star}/M_{\odot})=9.07_{-0.08}^{+0.11}$.
+Our sources show, on average, log$_{10}(M_{\star}/M_{\odot})$ $=9.67_{-0.27}^{+0.17}$ (16th and 84th percentile), in agreement with the recent literature about LRDs (e.g., \citealt{akins_cosmos-web_2024}; see the left panel in Figure \ref{fig:lrds_prop}).
+On the other hand, the {\sc bagpipes} run using only stellar models indicates that our LRDs have, on average, $A_{V} = 1.16^{+0.11}_{-0.21}$ mag (16th and 84th percentile) and an average log$_{10}(M_{\star}/M_{\odot})=9.07_{-0.08}^{+0.11}$ (16th and 84th percentile).
 To first order the lower $M_{\star}$ is a reflection of the lower extinction.
 These masses may, of course, be overestimated if the galaxies have IMFs that are more top-heavy than the Kroupa one used in {\sc bagpipes}.

-Some sources in our sample exhibit very high $M_{\star}$ (a result consistent also with the runs using stellar models alone), which would require star formation efficiencies (i.e., how effectively gas in molecular clouds is converted into stars over a given period) of $\varepsilon > 0.2$.
-None of our sources require $\varepsilon > 1$, unlike some of those analyzed in the sample by \citet{akins_cosmos-web_2024}.
-Interestingly, among these very massive galaxies, two have NIRSpec spectra and show log$_{10}(M_{\star}/M_{\odot})>10$ at $z \approx 6.5-7.5$.
-While one of these has poor-quality NIRSpec data, the other features a high-quality spectrum and still shows a very high $M_{\star}$ (log$_{10}(M_{\star}/M_{\odot})=10.62_{-0.05}^{+0.05}$) at $z_{spec} = 6.759$ (GN1010816).
-Although such massive objects are rare, they are theoretically expected at such high redshifts.
-A more detailed analysis of these objects will be presented in a separate paper.
+Some sources in our sample exhibit very high $M_{\star}$, consistent also with the runs using stellar models alone.
+To interpret this, we estimate their implied star formation efficiency $\varepsilon$, defined as the fraction of baryons within a halo that are converted into stars, i.e., $\varepsilon = M_{\star} / (f_{\rm b}\, M_{\rm halo})$, where $f_{\rm b} = 0.156$ is the cosmic baryon fraction from \textit{Planck} and $M_{\rm halo}$ is the host halo mass inferred from abundance matching at fixed comoving number density (see also \citealt{boylan-kolchin_stress_2023}).
+We calculate the stellar mass ceiling corresponding to a maximal efficiency $\varepsilon=1$ and a more typical upper bound $\varepsilon=0.2$ by computing the cumulative halo mass function over the JADES survey area (GOODS-S $+$ GOODS-N)\footnote{ We made use of the python package {\tt hmf} and {\tt halomod} (\citealt{murray_hmfcalc_2013}) that can be found here: \url{https://github.com/halomod}.
+We adopted an SMT fitting function \citep{sheth_streaming_2001}.}.